Appalachian flooding deaths set to climb; more rain forecast - NewsBreak

 Authorities warned the death toll would likely grow sharply as search efforts continued.
 The rain let up early Friday morning, but some waterways were not expected to crest until Saturday and more storms were forecast to roll through the region early next week.

-It’s the latest in a string of catastrophic deluges that have hammered parts of the U.S. this summer, including St. Louis earlier this week and again on Friday .
+It's the latest in a string of catastrophic deluges that have hammered parts of the U.S. this summer, including St. Louis earlier this week and again Friday.
 Scientists warn climate change is making weather disasters more common.

 Water poured down hillsides and into Appalachian valleys and hollows where it swelled creeks and streams coursing through small towns.
 The torrent engulfed homes and businesses and trashed vehicles.
 Mudslides marooned some people on steep slopes.